YallowMan/WikipediaGame/WGIP.md

 ## Improvement

-As of now the WikipediaGame uses a breadth-first search
+As of now the WikipediaGame uses a breadth-first search for all the hyperlinks of each page, and goes from the given start page and finishes when it reaches the target page.
+The Improvements I propose are:

 ### Caching
 The Wikipedia Game as it sits does not have a way to avoid any redundant searches so a way to fix that would be to implement caching.
 This would speed up efficiency as well as its able to fetch that info from a directory where the results are stored.By storing the links of each fetched page in a cache, we avoid fetching the same page multiple times.
 This can reduce the number of requests made to the server, which not only speeds up the script but also reduces the load on the server.